 Betws-y-Coed is central to the magnificent Snowdonia mountain range and is a popular tourist location in its own right, with a vast array of wonderful shops, cafes, bars and restaurants.

 This cottage is in a fantastic location for families or couples wishing to enjoy the delights of Snowdonia at any time of the year.

-Two bedrooms: 1 x double, 1 x twin.
+Two bedrooms: 1 x King size bed, 1 x twin.
 Bathroom with bath, shower, basin and WC.
 Kitchen.
 Utility.
 Sitting room with dining area and woodburning stove.

 About the location

 Llanrwst 4 miles; Blaenau Ffestiniog 11 miles.

 Betws-y-Coed, known as the Gateway to Snowdonia, is North Wales' most popular inland resort.
 Surrounded by dense woodland and magnificent mountain country, this is a haven for walkers and outdoor enthusiasts alike.
 At Betws-y-Coed the River Conwy meets its three tributaries flowing from the west, and the beauty of the area is enhanced by cascading waterfalls, river pools and ancient bridges.
 Most famous of all are the magnificent Swallow Falls, situated where the Llugwy River hurls itself into a spectacular chasm.
 The village has shops, pubs, places to eat, miniature railway, a riverside golf course and the Tree Top Adventure High Ropes Course, and is home to The Snowdonia National Park Visitor Centre, as well as being the start of the beautiful Conwy Valley which leads to the coast and the lovely towns of Llandudno and Conwy.